SDS-AAU/SDS-2021/content/m1/00_workshops/03_workshop3.md

   - Inspect the data, EDA
   - Clean a bit if deemed necessary
   - Choose your outcome of interest
-  - CHeck if any feature engineering necessary
+  - Check if any feature engineering necessary

 ### Notebooks from the workshop

 [{{< awesome fas fa-laptop-code >}} Python Colab](https://colab.research.google.com/github/SDS-AAU/SDS-master/master/M1/Notebooks/workshops/M1%2821%29_W3_nb_py.ipynb)

 <!---
 ### Schedule for the workshop